-We currently accept self-pay, Blue Cross Blue Shield of Alabama, New Directions, American Behavioral, Cigna, Optum, United Healthcare, and United Behavioral Health.
+We currently accept self-pay, Blue Cross Blue Shield of Alabama, ALL Kids, New Directions, American Behavioral, Cigna, Optum, United Healthcare, and United Behavioral Health.
 We also work with Employee Assistance Programs to offer assessments, short term counseling, referrals, and follow-up services to employees that have personal and/or work related issues.

 Individuals session fees vary per clinician.
 Please see clinician profile to reference fee scale.